vk-cs/docs-public/docs/en/kubernetes/k8s/service-management/addons/advanced-installation/install-advanced-monitoring/install-advanced-monitoring.md

 ### Setting temporary password for Grafana web interface

-When installing an add-on with default parameters, a Kubernetes secret will be created containing a permanent password to log in to the Grafana web interface.
+When installing an add-on with default parameters, a Kubernetes secret will be created containing a permanent password to sign in to the Grafana web interface.

 Also, when installing the add-on, you can specify a temporary user password.
-In this case, the first login to the Grafana web interface is performed with this password, then you will be prompted to change it.
+In this case, the first authorization to the Grafana web interface is performed with this password, then you will be prompted to change it.
 To do this, change the value of the field in the add-on settings code:

 ```yaml
 grafana: